Autumn is cold season: here’s how to strengthen your immune system with natural vitamin C

 • 1 piece of ginger (approx. 2 cm, peeled)

-• 1 pinch of turmeric (optional for its anti-inflammatory properties)
+• 1 pinch of turmeric (optional, for anti-inflammatory benefits)

 • 1 teaspoon acerola powder (for extra vitamin C)